swat-model/swatplus/README.md

 Use the operating system's preferred way of adding those tools to your installation.
 There is certainly more than one way of getting and installing them.

-__The following documents are emphasizing various development aspects.__
+__The following sections are emphasizing various development aspects.__

 * [Configuring, Building, Testing, and Installing SWAT+ using cmake](doc/Building.md)
 - [Scenario Testing](doc/Testing.md)